ArdaGen/Neural-Object-Detection-4D-STEM/README.md

 <img src="assets/model.svg" width="600"/>

 This repository provides an automated pipeline for the analysis of 4D-STEM datasets using YOLOv8n.
-The workflow enables end-to-end processing of large-scale 4D-STEM datasets for phase identification, orientation mapping, and strain analysis.
+The workflow enables end-to-end processing of large-scale 4D-STEM datasets for phase identification, orientation mapping (coming soon!), and strain analysis.

 ---